 The weather in Winter Park can change quickly so it’s best to wear layers along with waterproof pants, gloves, tall socks and sunglasses or goggles.
 And don’t forget to check the weather forecast before your trip!

 Ski & Snowboard Rentals

 Are you traveling to Colorado by plane?
-Avoid baggage fees and rent your skis from Beaver Mountain Sports.
-This popular ski shop has men’s, women’s and children’s demo skis from top brands like Salomon and Volkl.
+Avoid baggage fees and rent your skis from Beavers Sports Shop This popular ski shop has men’s, women’s and children’s demo skis from top brands like Salomon and Volkl.
 They also have three locations in the Winter Park area.
 Visit the shop’s website for details.